Community Property in Nevada.

 For example, any profit or rent a spouse receives from separate property is also the separate property of that spouse.

-See, however, the cautions below about separate property becoming community property.
+However, don’t forget the cautions below about separate property becoming community property.

 Separate Property Becoming Community Property.